How to design a round yoke crochet sweater

 - Circumference at Neckline

-- Circumference of Yoke at split
+- Circumference of Yoke at Split (which includes chest and sleeves)

-- Depth of Yoke before split – Distance from neckline to underarm
+- Depth of Yoke before Split – Distance from neckline to underarm

 There are no set numbers for these measurements as they depend on the design style.
+The Ysolda measurements charts do have a yoke guidance but I do not use these.

 The sizing you choose will depend how much ease you want for each area (i.e. how much bigger than the body the sweater will be, particularly at the chest and underarms).
 Start with some approximate numbers and you can adjust to suit as you do the maths.